AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 This is the infrastructure behind deploying an agent workforce: agents that coordinate with each other, hand off tasks, and operate as a team rather than a collection of isolated tools.

-What does this mean for small businesses?
+What does this mean for practices?

 The “it just knows me” experience becomes real.
 Until now, every AI interaction started from zero unless you manually provided context.
-With persistent memory, an agent that handles your customer communication learns your client preferences, your pricing patterns, your scheduling constraints — and applies them automatically.
+With persistent memory, an agent that handles your patient communication learns your treatment preferences, your pricing patterns, your scheduling constraints — and applies them automatically.
 The concept of an AI chief of staff — an agent that monitors, triages, and briefs you daily — stops requiring a detailed briefing every morning because the chief of staff remembers yesterday.

 What should you do about this?